lossanna/RestoreNet/data/data-wrangling-intermediate/README_intermediate-data.md

 `01b_edited-species1_subplot-codes-missing.csv`
-- List of codes included in the raw `subplot` data, but are missing from the the original master species list (`master-species_native.xlsx`).
+- List of codes included in the raw `subplot` data, but are missing from the the original master species list (`from-Master-species-list-with-native-status_LO.xlsx`).
 - Manually edited to add plant name, duration, and lifeform based on USDA Plants.
 - Not divided by location dependence, but ones that will be location-dependent (unknowns) have sites added to the name.
 - Edited list is the same length as output list.

 `01b_edited-species2_subplot-lifeform-info-corrected.csv`
 - List of codes and their lifeform information, as taken from the `subplot` data.
-I deleted rows with incorrect information, so there would be only one assignment per `CodeOriginal`.
+I deleted rows with incorrect information, so there would be only one assignment per `CodeOriginal` (this includes standardized spelling of Grass/Forb/Shrub).

 `01b_edited-species3_xlsx_lifeform-na.csv`
 - List of species originally without lifeform information.
 Subset of codes is taken only codes from the `master-species_native.xlsx`